This article was originally published on the Atlassian Community.

 Go to the Apps tab on the right sidebar and click “Exalate”.
 Select the connection and complete the process.

-On the Jira issue, you will see that the label has changed and the mood has been updated.
+On the Jira work item, you will see that the label has changed and the mood has been updated.

 At this point, changing the Jira Mood on the Jira side doesn’t affect the Zendesk ticket.
 So let’s fix that.

-Open the console on the Jira side and adjust the rules in the Outgoing Sync text area.
+Open the Exalate console and adjust the rules in the Outgoing Sync textarea on the Jira side.

 replica.customFields."Jira Mood" = issue.customFields."Jira Mood"